doubleedesign/doubleedesign/README.md

 🌐&nbsp;I have a strong background in web development, primarily front-end but enjoy dabbling in full-stack.

-:computer: I currently work as a front-end software engineer at [Atlassian](https://www.atlassian.com/company/careers), working with JavaScript/TypeScript, React, GraphQL, etc.
+:computer: Until recently, I worked as front-end software engineer at [Atlassian](https://www.atlassian.com/company/careers), working with JavaScript/TypeScript, React, GraphQL, etc.

 :clock10: I spent the first chunk of my career in agency environments, designing and building custom CMS themes and plugins (mainly
 WordPress/ClassicPress - PHP, HTML, CSS/SCSS, vanilla JS, jQuery) which I still do sporadically on